nfeng2022/Naieve-Bayes-Classifier/README.md

 # Naieve-Bayes-Classifier
-The naieve Bayes classifier is implemented from the scratch.
+The class for naieve Bayes classifier is implemented from the scratch in the file "navieve_bayes.py".

 ## Dependency
 - math